go-pkgz/auth/README.md

 ### Allowed redirect hosts

 The `from` query parameter accepted by oauth2/oauth1/apple/verify login flows tells the server where to send the user after a successful auth handshake.
 The value is signed into the handshake JWT, so it can't be tampered with mid-flow — but a caller can put any URL into the initial login link.
-To prevent phishing campaigns from leveraging legitimate OAuth flows to land victims on attacker-controlled pages, the library validates the `from` host before issuing the redirect.
+Without restriction this becomes a phishing vector: an attacker crafts a login link that bounces the victim through legitimate OAuth and then to an attacker-controlled landing page.

-Default behaviour (no extra configuration): only `from` URLs whose host matches the host of `Opts.URL` are honoured.
-All other `from` values are silently dropped and the handler falls back to returning the user-info JSON instead of redirecting.
-This is safe for any single-host deployment.
+**Default behaviour is permissive (`Opts.AllowedRedirectHosts` is nil):** any non-empty `from` value is honoured.
+This preserves the behaviour of versions before the redirect validator existed, so a dependency bump never silently breaks an existing deployment. **Hardening is opt-in.**

-To accept additional hosts (multi-tenant deployments, separate admin/app subdomains, etc.), set `Opts.AllowedRedirectHosts` to anything implementing the `token.AllowedHosts` interface:
+To enable host validation, set `Opts.AllowedRedirectHosts` to anything implementing the `token.AllowedHosts` interface:

 ```go
 type AllowedHosts interface {